Assuming 2021 turns out better, what bad habits and thinking patterns would you leave behind in 2020?

 4. Not talking to anyone freely.

 Expressing your thoughts and feelings does 2 things: 1) confirm what you are feeling, and 2) show if they are valued and if others can relate or help.
 Having someone to talk to or someone who listens without judgment can be freeing and liberating.
-If you have no such person, making new friends is or reaching out to someone is important.
+If you have no such person, making new friends or reaching out to someone is important.
 A close relationship or even a stranger who listens can create a sense of unity, connectedness, and belongingness.
 A sense of being understood and welcomed.
 These positive emotions go a long way to improve mental health, especially by countering loneliness, isolation, and overall dissatisfaction.

 5. Not connecting with a variety of people.